 The World signifies a desire for adventure and a willingness to take in all of the sights, sounds, and wisdom available to them.
 There is a want for experience and to be seen as credible and a need to be able to speak with authority on a wide variety of subjects.

 When your desires mirror The World, you are in pursuit of movement and are seeking to cast off the petty things that hold you back.
-You are looking to be supported by love ones and teachers as you charge down uncertain paths with confidence.
+You are looking to be supported by loved ones and teachers as you charge down uncertain paths with confidence.

-The World Reversed as a Desire.
+The World Reversed as What Someone Wants

 The World reversed calls for the desire to pause, take a break, and refresh.
 The limelight can be exhausting, and you want to step out of it for a moment.
-Like upright, you desire fulfillment in your life, but reversed, that fulfillment is not being found in the form of external rewards or recognition.
+Like upright, you desire fulfillment in your life but reversed, that fulfillment is not being found in the form of external rewards or recognition.

 A person whose desires look like The Reversed World is a person who needs a break.
 Sometimes life grates us down and we find ourselves wishing for a moment’s pause.
 We find ourselves saying “there’s got to be an easier way to do this!”